dachou/dachou.github.io/_posts/2018-09-13-multiple-inheritance.md

 The introduction of Java and C# also marked the transition between the age of expert systems programmers to the age of democratized applications programming for the masses.
 Where C/C++ places more weight towards flexibility, Java/C# derives power from restrictions/limits.
 So in a way, C/C++ and Java/C# are fundamentally different languages well-suited for somewhat different software development scenarios.
 Thus we don't necessarily need to think, that because these are all 'programming languages' (that look especially similar), if one language has some useful features, then another language should have those same features too.

-Personally, I kind of like it that differences in these languages exist, which helps me to focus on different things when developing different kinds of software.
+Personally, I kind of like it that differences in these languages exist, which help me focus on different things when developing different kinds of software.
 On the other hand, do I sometimes wish for some C++ features when working in Java/C#, or wish for the rich high-level frameworks in Java/C# from a C++ perspective?
 Sure I do; but not for long.
 It's more fun to make things work so I just move on. 😉